Danielle Whalebone: 2015–2018

 Whalebone's song "Mirror and The Blade" the second release off her band's album it received a review in New York "Grunge Cake Magazine" and in UK magazine "York Calling".
 Audiotox reviewed "Lead singer and guitarist Danielle Whalebone channels all our femme-punk favorites, think PJ Harvey-meets-Patti Smith-meet Bats for Lashes.
 The fuzzy guitar riffs and kick ass yet melancholic vocals create the ultimate nostalgia for those 90s grunge glory days, making us want to reach for our eyeliner and crank up our headphones."
 Whalebone released "Mirror & The Blade" at The Post Office hotel with special guests The Loveless.
 Overdrive Magazine promoted the night and gave the single a review.
 "Wax &Vanity" was the third single released from the album 'Tonic Clonic' Danielle's vocals were described as"sultry and haunting, she feels her words deeply" by Robb Donker writer for 'Americanpancake'.

 'Tonic Clonic' was launched at Cherry Bar Friday 13 April 2018 and was followed by an Australian interstate tour with The Mercy Kills.
 The album received airplay on Triple R, PBS and 4ZZR.

+2018–2025

+In 2024, Danielle Whalebone released "Whispers of Shadows" a project that marked a significant departure from her earlier songwriting.
+The LP merges poetic lyricism with experimental soundscapes.
+Critics widely praised "Whispers of Shadows" for its innovation and emotional depth.
+Psychedelic Baby Magazine described the LP as "a poetic journey through light and darkness, demonstrating Whalebone’s ability to balance chaos and harmony in her music".
+While Son of Marketing highlighted its "haunting yet cathartic" sound.
+The project solidified Whalebone’s reputation as a versatile and boundary-pushing artist.